Steinway and a Sandwich

 Jazz and blues vocalist Erin Krebs returns for another year to perform some of her favorite holiday classics.

-Joining Krebs will be two of the finest jazz musicians in the area.
+Joining Krebs will be two of the finest jazz musicians in the area, Jerry Sparkman on Bass and Mark Martin on Piano.
 This wonderful trio will perform holiday classics such as:

 "Let It Snow"

 Liam Mayo, a Green Bay native, Liam Ainslie Mayo is a student at Bard Conservatory and College; there, he is studying piano with Benjamin Hochman and is planning to double major in piano performance and writing.
 During high school, he studied with Anthony Padilla at Lawrence University.